 - Policies for strategic issues: poverty alleviation, climate change, middle-income country trap, bonus demography, unemployment, labor, social security, population, etc.

-JPP is an open media for academics, researchers, government officials, and policy practitioners who are interested in delivering research to policy, bridging knowledge to make better government programs and other policies.
+JPP is an open media for academics, researchers, government officials, and policy practitioners who are interested in submitting policy research papers, policy papers, or working papers.
 There is no charge for all processes.